 Choosing the good teacher in a different martial art may be better than training with a bad teacher in the martial art you want to study.

-For years, I had searched for a teacher of the so-called “internal” martial arts – Taiji, Xingyi, and Bagua – who understood that these arts were not just health exercises for hippies, new agers and old people, but potent, practical and effective fighting styles.
+For years, I had searched for a good teacher of the so-called “internal” martial arts – Taiji, Xingyi, and Bagua – who understood that these arts were not just health exercises for hippies, new agers and old people, but potent, practical and effective fighting styles.
 But every teacher I encountered was only interested in what seemed to be a stylized version of slow-motion yoga or aerobics.

 I suppose it’s not surprising – that’s where the money is these days, and to paraphrase the words of one Taiji teacher, “Most T’ai Ch’ih in the United States was taught or passed on by d*mn hippies who took too many drugs and were too lazy and unmotivated to learn how to fight.”

-I finally found a teacher who understood Taiji as a combat art and teaches it that way.
+I finally found a good teacher who understood Taiji as a combat art and teaches it that way.
 But today’s article isn’t about him.
-It’s about how important it is to choose the right teacher.
+It’s about how important it is to choose the good teacher.
 There is a saying that it is better to study under the right teacher for one year than to train under the wrong teacher for 20 years.
 The reason for this is simple: a student unavoidably comes to take after his teacher after a few years of study.
 Therefore, it’s important that your teacher exemplify not just the kind of martial artist you want to be, but also the kind of person you’d like to become.

 In some ways, the choice of a teacher is even more important that the choice of a style.
 Although wing chun and Brazilian jujitsu are known for their emphasis on practical fighting skills, I’ve met teachers of these styles who couldn’t fight their way out of a wet paper bag – and their students are about the same.